RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 ## Control

-A fundamental aspect of humanity is that we believe we are in control of our lives, our environment, the larger world, etc. To a limited extent this may be true but that truth is constrained by what we allow to be part of the story.
+A fundamental aspect of humanity is that we believe we are in control of our lives, our environment, the larger world.
+To a limited extent this may be true but that truth is constrained by what we allow to be part of the story.
 Certainly, I set the temperature I want to maintain in my house so I can say I have control over the comfort of its residents.
-But I have no control over the external temperature, its impact on how much work my HVAC needs to perform, what the daily cost of power generation will be, how that affects my monthly bill, etc. The real truth is that control is an illusion.
+But I have no control over the external temperature, its impact on how much work my HVAC needs to perform, what the daily cost of power generation will be, how that affects my monthly bill, etc.

+The real truth is that control is an illusion.
 One of our own making.

 To believe we are in complete control requires us to perceive ourselves as existing outside our systems, with absolute ability to manipulate all inputs and